License Enforcement Changes and a New Subscription Tier

 Why the change? #

 Until now, licenses have been enforced purely through legal terms.
-While most organizations comply, there are always some who rely on the honor system being unenforced.
-This hurts those who do the right thing and pay for their usage.
+Some organizations comply, but our download statistics indicate that the number of compliant commercial users is a very low percentage of the expected number.
+That hurts those who do the right thing and pay for their usage.

 To level the playing field, Six Labors projects will now introduce a build time license key.
 This ensures that only organizations with the correct license can compile projects that directly depend on our libraries.